flyersworder/functional-requirement-model/README.md

     * Door calculation

-<sup>1</sup>:would be nice if we can have a first check to see whether the schedule complies to the business rules and provide some warnings/alerts; also, schedules and destination distribution can come in different formats
+<sup>1</sup>would be nice if we can have a first check to see whether the schedule complies to the business rules and provide some warnings/alerts; also, schedules and destination distribution can come in different formats

 ## About this tool

 ### Background

-Current FRM function is excel based, it is error prone and slow in caculation.
+Current FRM function is excel based, and it is error prone and slow in caculation.
-We aim to convert it into a self stand python based tool in order to improve work efficiency.
+We aim to convert it into a self stand python based tool in order to improve work efficiency and robustness.
+Ultimately, we want to design a GUI and package the module as an executable file so that it can be easily distributed.

 ### Structure of code